NIEM/NIEM-Releases/README.md

 - **NCIC codes**
   - Re-added 4.2 code sets that were removed from the 5.0 release due to harmonization efforts across the FBI and Justice code sets for legacy support. ([#211](https://github.com/NIEM/NIEM-Releases/issues/211))
   - Removed ncic:BOATCodeType as it is no longer being used ([#218](https://github.com/NIEM/NIEM-Releases/issues/218))
+  - Updated codes for NIEM 5.1, with changes to the MAK, VMA, and VMO code sets ([#219](https://github.com/NIEM/NIEM-Releases/issues/219))

 ## Code updates